 for North Idaho native plant growers.
 A list of bookstores which carry the book

-The second edition released in 2012 is available at Bookpeople in Moscow Idaho
+The second edition released in 2012 may be available at Bookpeople in Moscow Idaho.

 Native Plant Species for this area